ractivejs/ractivejs.github.io/docs/api.md

 Ractive.joinKeys( 'foo', 'bar.baz' ); // foo.bar\.baz
 ```

+## Ractive.macro()

+Creates a macro partial with the given handler and options.
+Macro partials sit somewhere between regular partials and components in power and heft.
+Many things that can't be achieved with regular parials, like adding styles to the managed CSS, easily managing template-local data, and mangling templates before render, can be with macros.
+Some of the things that can be achieved with components, like having namespaced events and a fully isolated data context, can't be with macros.

+Macros also have the ability to swap templates at any point in time, like a dynamic partial.
+Instead of responding to a change in a model though, there is a helper function, `setTemplate`, on the context handle passed to the macro init function.

+**Syntax**

+- `Ractive.macro(handler [, options])`

+**Arguments**

+- `handler ((context, ...attributes) => handle)`: The defining function for the macro.

+    The context that is passed into the handler is augmented with a few extra properties and methods.

+    **Properties**

+    - `attributes (Object<string, any>)`: The map of current attribute values, if any.
+    - `name`: The name with which this macro was created in the template.
+    - `partials`: A shallow copy of any partials associated with the macro, including `content`.
+    - `proxy`: The VDOM node that is managing the macro.
+    - `template`: A shallow copy of the template used to create the macro.

+    **Methods**

+    - `aliasLocal(name [, keypath])`: Creates an alias to the `@local` data associated with the proxy.
+        - `name (string)`: The name to use when creating the alias.
+        - `keypath (string)`: If supplied the child keypath of the `@local` data to use when creating the alias.
+    - `setTemplate(template)`: Sets the template to be rendered in the DOM.
+This can be called at any time to cause the template to be re-rendered.
+        - `template`: This can be any of the values that can be used with a partial.
+If the template is not parsed and the parser is not available, an error will be thrown.

+    **Return**

+    The handler function can optionally return an object with local lifecycle hooks, much like a decorator:

+    - `render`: A function to be called when the macro is rendered.
+    - `update`: A function to be called when the attributes of the macro are updated.
+    - `invalidate`: A function to be called when an part of the template that is controlled by the macro will be updated.
+    - `teardown`: A function to be called when the macro is unrendered.

+- `options`: An optional map of options to use when creating the macro.
+    - `attributes (string[])`: A list of reserved attributes that will be passed to the handler function and optional `update` hook.
+    - `css (string|(data) => string)`: A CSS string or CSS function to set the managed CSS for the macro.
+    - `cssData (object)`: Initial CSS data to be passed to a CSS function.
+    - `cssId (string)`: An optional id to use when scoping CSS for the macro.
+    - `noCssTransform (boolean)`: If `true`, macro CSS will not be scoped.

+**Returns**

+- `(macro)`: A macro that can be installed in a `partials` registry.

 ## Ractive.parse()

 Parses the template into an abstract syntax tree that Ractive can work on.